ignazioc/HabitTracker/README.md

     help   Display global or [command] help documentation report Print the current month's activities
-    rm     Remove one or more habits from the list
+    rm     Remove one or more habits from the list today  Shows the list of habits you should do today

   GLOBAL OPTIONS: